vaishjangam/project2/README.md

 This project was created from local systems.

-This repo is created by vaishnavi jangam
+This repo is created by vaishnavi jangam.